CMU-SAFARI/IMPICA/README.md

 http://gem5.org/Ubuntu_Disk_Image_for_ARM_Full_System
 ```

-Example of prepareing the disk image by putting the driver (pim_driver) and workloads into it.
+This is an example to put the driver (pim_driver) and workloads into the disk image.

 ```
 mount -oloop,offset=32256 aarch64-ubuntu-trusty-headless.img /mnt